DalalAryan/DalalAryan.github.io/_pages/lecturenotes.md

 [to be added]

 MATH 156: Machine Learning\
-Lectures by *Willem Diepeeven*, Hedrick Assistant Adjunct Professor, UCLA Math\
+Lectures by *Giulio Farolfi*, Hedrick Assistant Adjunct Professor, UCLA Math\
 [to be added]

-MATH 182: Algorithms\
+MATH 269A: Graduate Numerical Analysis I\
-Lectures by *Daniel Soskin*, Hedrick Assistant Adjunct Professor, UCLA Math\
+Lectures by *Chenfanfu Jiang*, Professor, UCLA Math\
 [to be added]

-EC ENGR C143A: Neural Signal Processing\
+EC ENGR C243A: Neural Signal Processing & Brain-Computer Interface\
 Lectures by *Jonathan Kao*, Associate Professor, UCLA SEAS\
 [to be added]